-The advice I often get when I say I am going to Zagreb is to leave Zagreb and visit Split or Dubrovnik.
-When the Dalmatian coast exists, boasting its natural beauty, fresh wines, and food - it's hard to disagree.
+The most ironic advice I often get when I say I am going to Zagreb is to leave Zagreb!
+With the sparkling coastlines, fresh wines, and food of the Dalmatian Coast, it's hard to disagree.
 But Zagreb has had a hold on me, and it's not a typical capital city in its expanse or worldly ways.
-It's its own thing, brimming with culture, art, and collective regional gastronomy from all over the country.
-So try to carve out a day or do to experience this Zagreb food and travel guide.
-This single-day itinerary will optimize your time and help you choose where to eat fantastic food Croatia's capital city.
+It's its own thing, brimming with culture, art, and a collective regional gastronomy from all over the country.
+So try to carve out a day in the capital city to explore with this Zagreb food and travel guide.
+This single-day itinerary will optimize your time and help you choose where to eat fantastic food in Croatia's capital before moving on to the coast.

 Start Your Day with Coffee

-Cafe culture runs deep through Zagreb, and there is much to explore.
-I recommend either Monocycle, a specialty coffee house.
-A second trendier option is Mr. Fogg, a steampunk-themed cafe with an extensive coffee list in the daytime and creative cocktails at night.
+Cafe culture is thriving in Zagreb, and there are many great places to explore.
+I recommend starting your day at Monocycle, a specialty coffee house with a wide selection of coffees and teas.
+If you're looking for something a little more unique, Mr. Fogg is a steampunk-themed cafe with an extensive coffee list during the day and creative cocktails at night.

 Where to Eat Lunch in Zagreb